-The capacity of refrigerators is usually given in cubic feet, but manufacturers have different ways of calculating the capacity of their models.
+The capacity of refrigerators is usually given in cubic feet, but manufacturers calculate the capacity of their models in different ways.
 See the most recent article on refrigerators in the magazine Consumer Reports to compare capacities measured in a consistent way.

 A rule of thumb for estimating needed capacity, for the United States, is 12 cubic feet for two people plus an additional 2 cubic feet for each additional person, that is, 14 cubic feet for 3 people.

 The USDA recommends 40°F (5°C) or below for the main compartment.
 Many consider 37°F optimal According to the USDA, the freezer compartment should be 0°F (−18°C) or below.